Rega RP1 – Review, Test and Final Verdict

 Manufacturer: Rega Research, Ltd., 6 Coopers Way, Temple Farm Industrial Estate, Southend on Sea, Essex, England SS2 5TE, UK.
 Web: www.rega.co.uk.

 Here is Rega RP1 manual: Rega RP1 User Manual Download

 Initial music genres can sound soft and seductive on the first, but over time, that impression can turn into the feeling that we have a deal with a subtle, “lazy” device.
-Rega RP1 does not really belong to that line of “budget” turntable classes.
+Rega RP1 does not belong to that line of “budget” turntable classes.
 Like many other Rega’s products, this can be attributed to a specific character.
 Its focus is music and music, providing a presentation and a fast sound with a rich mid-range sound spectrum.
 With its debut and Genie models, Pro-ject has held power in this class of the turntables, retiring the P1 model and inaugurating the better RP1 Rega, once again throwing down the gauntlet into the face of the competition.
 This is a top of the record players under 500 $ class.

-No doubt, the RP1 can provide a lot of excitement and musical pleasure in the adventure of first or rediscovering the world of analog sound and magic of sour vinyl.
+No doubt, the RP1 can provide a lot of excitement and musical pleasure in the adventure of first or rediscovering the world of analog sound and magic of vinyl.